k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md

 Since the 7.1 release, it is possible to back up reference tables by schemas or 'ALL' so it becomes much easier to restore a node if it's reference tables data gets our of sync or to sync the reference tables data to a new joined node.
 A new ref_backup command is introduced, it is recommanded to call this command from a broadway flow to secure a reference backup according to the frequency that is required to your implementation.

-Reference backup is stored in the same storage as defined on DEFAULT_LU_FILES_STORAGE_TYPE parameters in config.ini, unless the COMMONS_BACKUP_DEFAULT_STORAGE parameter is setup in config.ini.
+A Reference backup is stored in the same storage as defined on DEFAULT_LU_FILES_STORAGE_TYPE parameters in the config.ini, unless the COMMONS_BACKUP_DEFAULT_STORAGE parameter is set up in the config.ini.

-When a new node is added to the Fabric cluster or when running a restart on an existing node, it checks if common storage exist for this node, if not, it will search for the latest backup, otherwise it will ask for a new freshed snapshot.
+When a new node is added to the Fabric cluster or when running a restart on an existing node, it checks whether common storage exists for this node, if not, it will search for the latest backup, otherwise it will ask for a new freshed snapshot.

-The following commands are available to backup or download a backup to the local node.
+The following commands are available for backing up or downloading a backup to the local node.

 <table width="900pxl">
 <tbody><tr>